 - Contingency management: summarised as changing behaviour to hope for the best, and prepare for the worst, an approach well represented by Albert Ellis’s Rational Emotive Therapy (RET), and its cousins .
 See https://www.verywellmind.com/rational-emotive-behavior-therapy-2796000

 - Dramatic relief: acting decisively to see things differently can be represented by Psychodrama and the work of Jacob Moreno and his followers.
 For further information, see: https://www.crchealth.com/types-of-therapy/what-is-psychodrama/.
 Also the work of recently-deceased Arthur Janov and his ‘Primal Scream’ fits in here.
+Internal Family Systems will have a place here.
 For more information, see: www.primaltherapy.com/what-is-primal-therapy.php.

 Tap the link here to return to other pages: